UniversalPropositions/UP-1.0/UP_Chinese/README.md

 practice  with the CoNLL-X format.

 In addition, there are a list of verb overview files, one for each Chinese verb.
-They indicate what frames a French verb can take and give examples.
+They indicate what frames a Chinese verb can take and give examples.
 They are meant to be viewed in a browser.

 **New**: You can also directly browse the superset of